co-IT/CSharpFunctionalExtensions.HttpResults/README.md

 ## Examples

-Examples are available in the [`CSharpFunctionalExtensions.HttpResults.Examples`](CSharpFunctionalExtensions.HttpResults.Examples) project.
+Examples for CRUD, FileStreams, custom errors, etc. in context of a Web-API are available in the [`CSharpFunctionalExtensions.HttpResults.Examples`](CSharpFunctionalExtensions.HttpResults.Examples) project.

 ## Development